 My administration will provide its full support to the great state of Texas and all local authorities investigating this horrible crime.

-And we offer our thanks to the first responders, the FBI, all of the many People involved, both federal and otherwise.
+I've spoken just a few minutes ago with Governor Abbott, and we offer our thanks to the first responders, the FBI, all of the many people involved, both federal and otherwise.

-Ultimately they stopped the suspect and rendered immediate life-saving aid to certain victims of the shooting.
+Ultimately, they stopped the suspect and rendered immediate life-saving aid to certain victims of the shooting.

 All of America is praying to God to help the wounded and the families of the victims.

-We will never ever leave their side.
+We will never, ever leave their side.

 Ever.